Merzasphor/MWSE/docs/source/lua/type/tes3dialogueInfo.rst

     The actor that the player first heard the info from.

 `id`_ (`string`_)
+    Read-only.
 The unique identifier for the object.

-`id`_ (`string`_)
-    Read-only.
-The unique long string ID for the info.
-This is not kept in memory, and must be loaded from files for each call.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.